bblock 0.2.1

 bblock

 bblock wraps bstack allocators to provide persistent, checksummed blocks.
-Every allocation carries a 4-byte CRC32 trailer; verify() tells you at any time whether the stored bytes match the checksum.
+Two checksum strategies are available: CRC32 for stronger integrity guarantees and XOR for faster incremental updates.
+Every allocation carries a 4-byte checksum trailer; verify() tells you at any time whether the stored bytes match the checksum.

 Crates.io Docs.rs License: MIT